xecrotron/dvlsecurevision/src/content/home.md

-# Welcome to Sentinel Shield
+# Welcome to DVL Secure Vision

 ## Your Shield in a Risky World
 Providing unparalleled security services tailored to your needs.

-## About Sentinel Shield
+## About DVL Secure Vision
-Founded on the principles of integrity, vigilance, and professionalism, Sentinel Shield has grown to become a leading name in the security industry.
+Founded on the principles of integrity, vigilance, and professionalism, DVL Secure Vision has grown to become a leading name in the security industry.

 ## Our Core Services
 - Manned Guarding